Testausserveri/testausdeploy/README.md

     - Use the Guardian to configure the host network if required
     - Docker-compose is ran with the Worker

-Additionally the Docker auto deploy service will implement information about the running container(s) through the Manager's REST API.
+Additionally the Docker auto deploy service will provide information about the running container(s) through the Manager's REST API.

 ### LXC container deployment
 The LXC container deployment service will provide members with an LXC container for their personal purposes.